 Wellbeing at Queen's

-Welcome to Wellbeing at Queen’s – the new home for support and information on a wide range of health and wellbeing issues at the University.
+Welcome to Wellbeing at Queen’s – the home for support and information on a wide range of health and wellbeing issues at the University.
 Looking after your health and wellbeing is key to feeling good and functioning well both inside and outside work.
 It's important to recognise when you need some help to stay well – and to know where you can access information, advice and support.
-The University is committed to creating a compassionate culture that prioritises the wellbeing of its people
+The University is committed to creating a compassionate culture that prioritises the wellbeing of its people.

 Through our People and Culture Strategy, People First, we have committed to ensure that all of our staff enjoy a positive Employee Experience, where they feel supported and empowered to develop their talent while working within a culture that reinforces pride in Queen's as a great place to work.
 The wellbeing of our staff plays a pivotal role in achieving this.